Rinkai Line: Rolling stock

 The TWR 70-000 series electric multiple unit (EMU) trains are based at Yashio Depot, which is accessed via a spur located between Tennōzu Isle Station and Tokyo Teleport Station (the spur track also provides access to Tokyo Freight Terminal), while the E233 series trains are based at Kawagoe Depot.

 The first of a fleet of 31 new 10-car E233-7000 series sets were introduced on Saikyō Line, Kawagoe Line, and Rinkai Line services between Kawagoe and Shin-Kiba from 30 June 2013, displacing the fleet of 205 series EMUs.

 A new train type will be introduced in 2024, replacing the 70-000 series.
+The new type was revealed to be designated as 71-000 series on 6 November 2023.
+The revised entry into service is scheduled to take place in the middle of 2025 rather than 2024.